 2. Washington State’s Chinook Scenic Byway

 Referred to as Washington’s Most Scenic Byway, Chinook Scenic Byway will take you from the glacier-fed White River Valley up to 5,430-foot Chinook Pass.
 Travel through the highest volcanic peak in the U.S., Mount Rainier, and visit the Mount Rainier National Park along with the Mt.
 Baker-Snoqualmie National Forest.
 Then whiz your way through river canyons and experience what was once the site of the world’s largest known outpouring of lava, the Columbia Plateau.
-Travelers recommend starting in Enumclaw and making your way to Naches and ending the trek in the Umtanum Canyon along the Yakima River Canyon, which is RV-friendly with electrical hookups and offers tons of outdoor recreation.
+Travelers recommend starting in Enumclaw and making your way to Naches and ending the trek in the Umtanum Canyon along the Yakima River Canyon, which is RV-friendly and offers tons of outdoor recreation, but please note, there are currently no electrical hookups.
 The scenery you’ll see along the way is stunning, including waterfalls, lakes, meadows, and rocky ridges.
-Don’t forget to stop along the way to take part in the local events and recreation the byway has to offer all year long.

 4. Door County, Wisconsin

 People don’t just travel to Wisconsin for the cheese.
 Although, Door County is quite famous for their cheese factories.
 This region of “Dairyland” is actually a peninsula, and it offers seasonal sights and recreation fit for a movie backdrop.
 The country puts on festivals all year long — centered around music, food, and holidays.
+This year could be different, so be sure to check before you make plans.
 In the winter, you’ll find locals and tourists alike outdoors, snowshoeing, skiing, and snowmobiling.
 Indoors, visitors explore wineries, and breweries offer tastings and tours.
 And in the summers, people flood the outdoors to fish, hike, and boat; explore shipwrecks, Belgian chapels, and lighthouses; or just lounge along the picture-perfect beaches along Lake Michigan.
 There are a litany of campgrounds and RV resorts in the region, and if you enjoy supper clubs, you’re in for a treat.
 Check out The English Inn.
 For a view of the water, try Donny's Glidden Lodge Restaurant, and for a delicious steak, try The Nightingale Supper Club in Sturgeon Bay.

 5. Great River Road, Wisconsin